Equipment Supports

 The basic frame has many of the ideas already seen in the XF speaker stands (i.e. Steel rod skeletal construction), yet it is the shelves and their supports where things start to get really interesting.

 A variety of different types of shelves are available (see below) but for the best performance the Dissipating shelf is mandatory.
-These are constructed from end grain Balsa on an MDF base, edge veneered with a Maple real wood veneer.
+These are constructed from end grain Balsa on an plywood base, edge veneered with a Maple real wood veneer.
 Each shelf includes a set of dissipating feet which use Carbon fibre pads attached to yet more balsa end grain to go underneath the individual item.

 The shelves themselves are suspended on a tensioned Polythene chord which is exceptionally strong (many times greater than steel) that can easily be moved to vary the spacing between shelves for different components.